CU-DSI-Scholars/site-source/content/post/2020-05-18-project-multilanguage-analysis-of-book-titles.md

 + Duration: I don't know how much time is needed, I don't have the technical skills to assess the amount of time needed to transform the data.
 This can be discussed with the student(s).
 Work begins in July when funds are available.

 ## Candidate requirements
-+ Skills required: The ability to transform an extensive list of book titles into a meaningful visually readable data that could mean something (patterns, frequency, etc).
++ Skills required:
+  - The ability to transform an extensive list of book titles into a meaningful visually readable data that could mean something (patterns, frequency, etc).
+  - Knowledge of Arabic is required
 + Student eligibility: freshman, sophomore, junior, senior, master's